 Why is it imperative to have a company Email Policy?
-It is simply good business, that’s why.
+It is simply good business.

 Having a clear and detailed email policy is critical for the long term.
-As a result, you can enforce or react to situations that may arise later.
+It allows you to enforce or react to situations that may arise later.

 Smart Business Practices

-Let’s assume you have the best folks in the world working for you.
+Let’s assume you have the best people in the world working for you.
 You know them and trust them.
-That still does not negate the need for having a Business Email Etiquette policy in place.
-That’s more of a reason to have one.
+That still does not negate the need for having a Business Email Etiquette policy in place—that’s more of a reason to have one.

-Employees understand and appreciate having policies in place to guide them.
-Moreover, to help them avoid any potential problems.
+Employees understand and appreciate having policies in place to guide them and help them avoid potential problems.
+It’s a win-win situation.

 The best-case scenario is that you will never need to refer to your policy statement due to employee behavior.
 However, if you find yourself in that situation down the road, you will be relieved you have terms and conditions in place for your protection.

 Technology is part of the workplace now, including internet and email access.
-Employees use your network, equipment, and brand’s email address every day, all day.
+Employees use your network, equipment, and brand’s email address daily.

 Improper business email activities can lead to:

-• Claims of sexual harassment and discrimination.
+Claims of sexual harassment and discrimination.
 We all receive emails by contacts with the latest joke or meme.
-Some of which can be misunderstood, offensive, or inappropriate in a professional environment.
+Some of these can be misunderstood, offensive, or inappropriate in a professional environment.

-• Copyright infringement issues along with the possible legalities that can ensue.
-Copyright is one of the most misunderstood issues online.
-Taking or using content or images without the original creator’s/author permission is copyright infringement.
+Copyright infringement issues and the possible legalities that can ensue are among the most misunderstood issues online.
+Copyright infringement involves using content or images without the original creator’s/author’s permission.

 Abuse of email may also lead to:

-• Email forgery.
-All company emails should use your dot com/net/org to identify all employees, including a standardized permanent email signature that all employees use with each email that they send.
+Email forgery.
+All company emails should use your dot com/net/org to identify all employees, including a standardized permanent email signature that all employees use with each email they send.

 Business Email Policy Basics